OSU-CS162-W17/master-final-project/README.md

   * What resources were useful to you in solving problems you ran into?
 Were there helpful websites or Stack Overflow posts?
 What help did you get from the TAs and/or the Instructor?
 Were specific parts of the course notes helpful?

 Be as thorough as you can when writing your reflection document.
 You won't be demoing your final project with the grader, so your reflection document should provide answers to the kinds of questions you might expect your grader to answer.
-If something in your program isn't working correctly, and the grader can't figure out why you made certain choices, it's likely you'll lose more points than you might have otherwise, so use the reflection document to make sure your grader is informed.
+If something in your program isn't working correctly, and the grader can't figure out why you made certain choices, it's likely you'll lose more points than you might have if the grader understood your design choices, so use the reflection document to make sure your grader is informed.

 ## Code style